mishravinay/mishravinay.github.io/README.md

 I am a 31-years old programmer living in NEW DELHI, India.
 I worked as a “Technical Lead – Product Development & RnD ” at Harman (A Sumsung company).
 Currently, I am pursuing M.Tech in Computer Science and Engineering (CSE) from Indian Institue of Technology (Indian School Of Mines) Dhanbad [IIT-ISM Dhanbad].
 I have done Masters in Computer Applications (MCA) with from University of Rajasthan, Jaipur.
 I posses a Bachelor’s degree with Computer Science and Mathematics from Lucnow University, Lucknow.

-Apart of that my hobbies to learn new technologies, mathematics blogs, reading books, writing and post article on my blog.
+Apart of that my hobbies to learn new technologies like Big Data, ML, Data Science, mathematics blogs, reading books, writing and post article on my blog.
 In my free time I am writing Hindi Poems and Hindi Stories.

 EXPERIENCE :

-Specialties:  “Mobile/Web Application Development and Consulting”
+Specialties:  “Mobile/Web Application Development and Consulting & Experiment on Data Science  & Algorithms"

 “Self-motivated, Result oriented and competent professional offering over 7+ Years of rich exposure software development under Mobility/Web domain.
 Technically strong professional with extensive experience in Solution Architecture, Prototyping & Designing, Excellent in Quality Processes for the development, Problem solving and a hands-on, with CAN-DO mentality.
 I create software’s and business solution’s that are always practical, economical and scalable.”

+➢ Responsible for implementing data mining and statistical machine learning solutions to various business problems as Product POC’s.

 ➢ Having Experience in Architecting a new product, Product POC’s & Prototype designing, iOS/Watch/TVOS development API’s/Frameworks integration, UI/UX Customization and etc